marin-stefan/ItSchoolWeather/README.md

 3. The app will automatically fetch the weather for București or your previously selected city.

 4. Use the city selector to change the city and see updated data instantly.

+5. Scroll down the page — the scroll-to-top button will appear once you’ve passed halfway down.

 ---